 Before you can start cashing in points, you’ll want to understand how the credit card rewards you have actually work.
 To take an inventory of what you have accumulated, head to your credit card apps, said Justin Zeidman, manager of credit card products at Navy Federal Credit Union.

-“The mobile apps for all of the different credit cards you have can help you monitor both your spend and rewards earned,” Zeidman told The Balance during a phone interview.
+“The mobile apps for all the different credit cards you have can help you monitor both your spending and rewards earned,” Zeidman told The Balance during a phone interview.

 A 2020 report from PayPal found that 39% of credit card rewards holders are unaware of their rewards balances.

 Once you log in, dig deeper to figure out the different ways you can use your points or miles.
 On some cards, your redemption options might be limited to airline or hotel bookings.
 Other cards may be more flexible because they offer multiple redemption choices, including gift cards, while some are strictly cash-back cards that offer a statement credit or cash deposit.